 The experienced workers’ compensation attorneys of Johnson Groninger PLLC can answer those questions and fight for you.
 Our knowledge of the Industrial Commission system and workers’ rights under state law enables us to appeal denied claims with a high rate of success and qualify clients for all benefits to which they are entitled.
 We work closely with you to ensure you receive proper medical care and that you are not forced back to work when you are still ailing.
 If your injuries result in a long-term or permanent injury, we will fight to get the disability benefits you need and deserve.

-What You Should Know When You’re Injured on the Job
+What You Should Know When You’re Injured on the Job in Charlotte?

 Johnson Groninger PLLC provides the following information to help you understand the basic framework of the workers’ compensation system.
 This information is by no means comprehensive and is not meant to be a substitute for competent legal advice.